jkriege2/JKQtPlotter/README.md

         Y<<sin(x);
     }

-    // 3. make data available to JKQtPlotter by adding it to the internal datastore.
+    // 3. make data available to JKQtPlotter by adding it to the internal
+	//    datastore.
-    //    Note: In this step the data is copied (of not specified otherwise), so you can
+    //    Note: In this step the data is copied (of not specified otherwise), so
-    //          reuse X and Y afterwards!
+    //          you can reuse X and Y afterwards!
-    //    the variables columnX and columnY will contain the internal column ID of the newly
+    //    The variables columnX and columnY will contain the internal column ID
-    //    created columns with names "x" and "y" and the (copied) data from X and Y. size_t columnX=ds->addCopiedColumn(X, "x");
+    //    of the newlycreated columns with names "x" and "y" and the (copied)
+	//    data from X and Y.
+    size_t columnX=ds->addCopiedColumn(X, "x");
     size_t columnY=ds->addCopiedColumn(Y, "y");